taoma-commits/leetCode/ALGS.md

   - the number of edges in $S$ is $V - 1$: suppose the tree has more than $V - 1$ edges.
 Choose a vertex that is the end point of exactly one edge.
 Cut the vertex with the edge.
 Repeat until no such vertex to cut.
 The graph left by prune can not be a point by assumption.
 It must contains a cycle.

 * MST: given a connected, weighted graph $G$, the minimum spanning tree $S$ of $G$ is the spanning tree whose weight sum is minimum. $S$ is unique if edge weights are distinct.

+> **Proposition.** In a tree, $E = V - 1$.

+Proof. $E > V - 2$.
+Starting from a vertex walk through all edges.
+A edge not visited is incident to at most one vertex not visited.
+If $E < V - 1$, can not get to all vertices.

+$E < V$.
+Prune the tree until every vertex is incident to more than one edge.
+The pruned tree is a single vertex.
+Otherwise, it contains a cycle. :coffee:

 * Cut: a partition of vertices into two nonempty sets.
 * Crossing edge: an edge connects a vertex from one set to a vertex in the other.